 The Court of Appeal decided that the original question of law posed by police (and answered favourably to PIAC’s clients) was not appropriate to answer.
 This means the matter now returns to the District Court to proceed to trial.

-The case, Dargin and Green v the State of NSW, arises from concerns that police have been conducting excessive and invasive bail compliance checks, without any reason to believe that a person is not complying with their bail conditions.
+The case arises from concerns that police have been conducting excessive and invasive bail compliance checks, without any reason to believe that a person is not complying with their bail conditions.

 PIAC represents two Aboriginal people who were subjected to repeated visits to their house by police officers for the purpose of conducting ‘bail compliance checks’ in 2014.
 In a three-month period, the police came to their house on at least 50 occasions between 9pm and 2:15am.
 One of our clients, who was not subject to bail conditions, was heavily pregnant at the time and her two-year-old child was living at the property.
 On at least six occasions the police visited twice in one night.
 At no time was our client found to have breached his bail.
 The underlying criminal charges were later withdrawn.